sdingcn/p2p-tree/README.md

 The disconnection of one node may split the group (tree) into multiple smaller groups.

-## NAT
+## TODOs

-NAT hole punching is not supported.
+Encryption and NAT hole punching are currently not supported.